-Our management team has extensive experience and expertise in the retail automotive industry.
+Our Management team has extensive experience and expertise in the retail automotive industry.
 See "Directors and Officers - Management Profiles".

-The Company has established the ACI Stock Option Plan and a phantom stock option plan under which options or phantom stock options may be granted to our directors, officers, employees and consultants, in order to provide an opportunity for these individuals to increase their proprietary interest in our long-term success.
+The Company has established the ACI Stock Option Plan and a phantom stock option plan under which options or phantom stock options may be granted to our directors, officers, employees and consultants, in order to align the interest of these individuals with our long-term success.

-A significant portion of the compensation of our senior management is also based on an annual cash bonus, to provide appropriate short-term incentives, and equity based incentive awards, to provide appropriate long-term incentives.
+A significant portion of the compensation of our Management is also based on an annual cash bonus, to provide appropriate short-term incentives, and equity based incentive awards, to provide appropriate long-term incentives.

 Dealer principals are compensated, to a significant extent, on the basis of the financial performance of the franchised automobile dealership for which they are responsible.
-Our dealer principals participate in an incentive plan that provides for the payment to them of a percentage of the EBITDA or earnings of the dealer principal's franchised automobile dealership.
+Our dealer principals participate in an incentive plan that provides for the payment to them of a percentage of the earnings of the dealer principal's franchised automobile dealership.
 The compensation of department managers and salespeople is similarly based upon departmental profitability and individual performance, respectively.